dcaro/learnk8/lab1/README.md

 # Exercise 1 - Running MySQL in a POD #

-To complete this exercise you have to deploy MySQL on Kubernetes with the following characteristics:
+To complete this exercise you have to deploy MySQL on Kubernetes, using a template file, with the following characteristics:
 - Deploy a MySQL instance on your Kubernetes cluster in a single pod.
 - The MySQL server shall have a database named "sample".
 - Your instance shall have a user names *mysql* with *mysql* as the password.